 The treatment of conjunctivitis will depend on the cause:

-- Viral conjunctivitis - will get better over time, the same way a cold will.
+- Viral conjunctivitis: will get better over time, the same way a cold will.
 Warm or cool compresses may help.
 Over the counter Visine or similar eye drops may help decrease redness.
+Wash your hands frequently to reduce contagions.

-- Bacterial conjunctivitis - is treated with antibiotic ointment or drops.
-Excellent handwashing will prevent the spread of the infection to others.
+- Bacterial conjunctivitis: is treated with antibiotic ointment or drops.
+Frequent handwashing will prevent the spread of the infection to others.